Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 ***

 Now it works!
-And in my humble opinion, makes more sense to have a reference to the service just once instead of having your service replicated again in the controller.
+And in my humble opinion, it makes more sense to have a reference to the service just once instead of having your service replicated again in the controller.

 {% img /images/consumingservices/diag3.jpg %}

 Here we see how `MainCtrl` consumes the service and `loggedIn` has a reference to the `Auth` service.

-And last but not least, I want to thanks [PigDude](https://oinksoft.com/) because was him who gave the solution with awesome examples and explanations.
+And last but not least, I want to thank [PigDude](https://oinksoft.com/) because it was him who gave the solution with awesome examples and explanations.
 Saying this, I highly recommend all of you to join us in #angularjs at Freenode.
-And remember, the blog is on [github](https://github.com/Foxandxss/angular-tips) so you can send your pull requests :)
+And remember, the blog is on [github](https://github.com/Foxandxss/angular-tips) so you can send your pull requests :).